 The demonstration by the software provider starts with defining a product and then progresses through the following processes related to the ERP modules:

-The ERP selection team grades each vendor on how well their system addresses the core business processes defined in the script.
-The presentation requires the ERP vendors to use the client data.
+Our ERP selection process grades each vendor on how well their system addresses the core business processes defined in the script.
+We require the ERP vendor’s presentation to address your unique needs.

 An important part of the evaluation is ease-of-use and access to information for each vendor.
 Treat these areas as general topics that should be understood at the front end of each presentation.